kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 Assume that the issue/inwork numbers are omitted from object filenames (they were created with the -N option).

+-n, --nested
+Check that all product attribute and condition values used in nested applicability annotations are subsets of the values used in their parents.

 -o, --output-valid
 Output valid CSDB objects to stdout.